-The Major BBS, Flash Protocol, and GalactiBox are trademarks of Galacticomm, Inc. PC, PS/2, XT, AT, and PC-DOS are trademarks of International Business Machines Corp.
-Hayes is a trademark of Hayes Microcomputer Products, Inc. The Major Database is a trademark of Galactic Innovations, Inc. Turbo C and Turbo C++ are trademarks of Borland International, Inc. MS-DOS and Microsoft C are trademarks of Borland International, Inc. MS-DOS and Microsoft Corp.
-UPS is a trademark of United Parcel Service.
+The Major BBS, Flash Protocol, and GalactiBox are trademarks of Galacticomm, Inc. PC, PS/2, XT.
+AT, and PC-DOS are trademarks of International Business Machines Corp.
+Hayes is a trademark of Hayes Microcomputer Products, Inc. The Major Database is a trademark of Galactic Innovations, Inc. Turbo C and Turbo C++ are trademarks of Borland International, Inc. MS-DOS and Microsoft C are trademarks of Microsoft Corp.
+UPS is a trademark to United Parcel Service.
 FedEx is a trademark of Federal Express Corp.
 MNP is a trademark of Microcom, Inc.

-\The C source code extensions are necessary, if you wish to combine multiple extended Editions together, or add 3rd-party software,\(^1\) or develop your own modifications.
+The C source code extensions are necessary, if you wish to combine multiple extended Editions together, or add 3rd-party software, or develop your own modifications.
 Prerequisites, in each case, are the Standard Edition C source code, and the corresponding extended Edition.